Fashion designers unveil what works for work

 "Women's liberation in the 60s and 80s, women wore power suits," he said.
 "I think women became so confident and they can show their femininity and sweetness."

-Rebecca Minkoff, a favorite of the younger set, showed floral dresses, mixed with plaids, and featured a plentitude of embroidery in her high energy show.
+Rebecca Minkoff, a favourite of the younger set, showed floral dresses, mixed with plaids, and featured a plentitude of embroidery in her high energy show.

 Jill Stuart, meanwhile, wielded a tougher edge, with functional, sporty looks using black leather and eschewing embellishment.
 Cutouts and panels, lace and brocade made subtle statements in a collection rendered almost entirely in black, whites and gray.